-- Financing, which is to be adapted and not granted - and Governance, which is to be accepted and not forced upon citizens
+- Financing, which is to be adapted and not granted

+- and Governance, which is to be accepted and not forced upon citizens

-The first pillar, knowledge, could be defined as enhancing research to find new ways of managing water that are both economical and ecological.
-The more we innovate in research, the more we can bring renewable resources and nature-based solutions for water management, thus benefiting water security.
-For example, due to research progress, desalination of sea water using reverse osmosis is implemented in more than 70 countries around the world at an acceptable cost.
+First of all, the first pillar, knowledge, could be defined as enhancing research to find new ways of managing water that are both economical and ecological.
+The more we innovate in research, the more we can bring nature-based solutions for freshwater management, thus benefiting water security.

+For instance, desalination of sea water using reverse osmosis is implemented in more than 70 countries around the world at an acceptable cost.